freezed/shell/README.md

 # Homework

-A place for my [Openclassrooms](https://openclassrooms.com/) trainings.
+A place for my shell scripting trainings.